Haze machine

-Haze machines, or haze generators (commonly referred to as hazers), are effects machines similar to fog machines, designed to produce an unobtrusive, homogeneous clouds suspended in the air intended primarily to make light beams visible or create a subtle diffusion.
+Haze machines, or haze generators (commonly referred to as hazers), are effects machines similar to fog machines, designed to produce unobtrusive, homogeneous clouds suspended in the air intended primarily to make light beams visible or create a subtle diffusion.

 Properties

 Unlike theatrical fog, which is typically intended to be dense and/or opaque, haze is generally very light and subtle.
 These properties allow a venue to be filled with haze prior to or during an event without creating an overtly distracting cloud.
 Haze typically has a substantially longer persistence ("hang time") than conventional theatrical fog.
 While conventional fog will hang in the air for several minutes, a haze effect filling the same volume of space can last upwards of an hour to several hours or more, depending on the size of the venue and the amount of ventilation.

 The fluid used in haze machines to generate the effects are either oil or water-based.
 Most oil-based haze fluids use a mineral oil base, while water-based fluids use either a propylene glycol or glycerol base.
 Although both formulations of fluid are referred to as haze fluid, the different formulations are neither compatible nor interchangeable.
 Propylene glycol/water haze fluid is sometimes referred to as "water based haze" to avoid ambiguity.
 Describing the fluid as "glycol" might cause stagehands to use automotive antifreeze, which contains ethylene glycol, and unlike propylene glycol, must not be used for this purpose because of its toxicity.